Michael Gambon: 2012–2019: Television projects and final roles

-In 2016, Gambon was the narrator for the Coen Brothers' Hollywood comedy Hail, Caesar!, which satirized the 1950s Hollywood film industry and featured an ensemble cast including Josh Brolin, George Clooney, Alden Ehrenreich, Ralph Fiennes, Jonah Hill, Scarlett Johansson, Frances McDormand, Tilda Swinton and Channing Tatum.
+In early 2015, Gambon announced that due to the increasing length of time it was taking him to memorise his lines, he was giving up stage work.
+He had previously tried using an earpiece and being given prompts by theatre staff, but found this unsatisfactory.
+In 2015 and 2018, Gambon starred as Henry Tyson in the first and third series of Sky Atlantic's Fortitude.
+In 2016, Gambon was the narrator for the Coen Brothers' Hollywood comedy Hail, Caesar!, which satirised the 1950s Hollywood film industry and featured an ensemble cast including Josh Brolin, George Clooney, Alden Ehrenreich, Ralph Fiennes, Jonah Hill, Scarlett Johansson, Frances McDormand, Tilda Swinton and Channing Tatum.
 The film was well received by critics, earning an approval rating of 86% on Rotten Tomatoes with the consensus being, "Packed with period detail and perfectly cast, Hail, Caesar! finds the Coen brothers delivering an agreeably lightweight love letter to post-war Hollywood."
 The film also received an Academy Award nomination for its Production Design.
-He found the role opposite Bill Nighy, Toby Jones and Catherine Zeta-Jones in the war comedy film Dad's Army (2016), based on the television sitcom of the same name.
-Gambon has also provided voiceovers as Uncle Pastuzo in the Paddington films (2014, 2018).
-The films star Ben Whishaw, Hugh Bonneville, Sally Hawkins, Julie Walters, Jim Broadbent, Peter Capaldi, Imelda Staunton, Brendan Gleeson, Hugh Grant and Nicole Kidman.
+Gambon then appeared in comedy film Dad's Army playing the iconic Private Godfrey, based on Arnold Ridley, who had played the character in the original classic BBC series of the same name.
+Gambon also provided voice-overs as Uncle Pastuzo in the Paddington films (2014, 2017).
+In March 2018, it was announced that Gambon would star in the comedy series Breeders.
+However, in April 2019, it was reported that Gambon left the series as he was having trouble memorising lines due to his issues with memory loss.
 In 2019, he appeared in the biographical film Judy, about Judy Garland, starring Renée Zellweger, Rufus Sewell, Finn Wittrock and Jessie Buckley.
-That same year Gambon appeared in Adrian Shergold's period thriller Cordelia, acting alongside Johnny Flynn and Catherine McCormack.
+That same year Gambon appeared in his final film role in Adrian Shergold's period thriller Cordelia, acting alongside Johnny Flynn and Catherine McCormack.

-Television

-1967–1985: Television debut and early roles

-In 1967, he made his television debut in the BBC television adaptation of Much Ado About Nothing as Watchman No. 4.
-He also appeared in British programs such as Softly, Softly (1967), and Public Eye (1968).
-From 1968 to 1970, he featured in the BBC historical series The Borderers as Gavin Kerr.
-He also had a recurring role in the Canadian series The Challengers (1972).
-He also appeared in drama anthology series including Play for Today, Play of the Month, and ITV Playhouse.

-1986–1999: The Singing Detective and acclaim

-His craggy looks soon made him into a character actor.
-For his lead role in Dennis Potter's The Singing Detective (1986) he won his first British Academy Television Award for Best Actor.
-He starred as detective Inspector Jules Maigret in an ITV adaptation of twelve of Georges Simenon's books.
-In 1990, he played Jerry in Harold Pinter's Betrayal for BBC Radio 3.
-In 1991, he starred as Tommy Hanbury in an episode of the ITV series Minder called "Look Who's Coming To Pinner".
-He also appeared in the BBC serial Wives and Daughters (1999) based on the Victorian novel by the same name by Elizabeth Gaskell.
-He portrayed Squire Hamley and received his second BAFTA Award nomination and win for Best Actor.